It is becoming increasingly common for grandparents and significant others to apply to the family courts for non-parent parenting orders.

 It is important to make clear from the outset, that neither parents, grandparents or other persons have a right to access or to ‘custody’ of their child.

 The Family Law Act does however recognise the right of a child to communicate with and spend time with both their parents as well as any other people who are significant to the child’s care, development and welfare, if it is in their best interests.
-This includes grandparents and other close relatives.
+This includes grandparents, relatives of the child and significant others in the child’s life.

 When making a parenting order the court must regard the best interests of the child as the paramount consideration.